St Matthew Passion

 Evangelist

-to His disciples, and said:
+to his disciples and said:

 Jesus

-Take, eat, this is My Body.
+Take, eat, this is my body.

 Evangelist

-And He took the cup, and gave thanks,
+And he took the cup and gave thanks,

-and gave it to them, saying:
+gave it to them and said:

 Jesus